braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 ### Mobile App Support

-* Adding support to preview custom HTML In-App Messages for Mobile Apps
+* Adding the same preview support for custom HTML In-App Messages send to Mobile Apps
+  - At first, for eligible campaigns that do not use the zip uploader

-* Send a custom HTML In-App Message to both mobile and web with the same campaign
+* Create and send a single custom HTML In-App Message to both mobile _and_ web

 ### Asset Management